-Constipation is a consistent issues for those with special needs.
+Constipation is a consistent issue for those with special needs.
 The stress of travel or a routine change can cause bowel irregularity, but so can poor diet, dehydration and infrequent exercise, which are all common for those with differing abilities.
 Here are 25 foods that cure constipation:

 Apples are surprisingly rich in fiber, which has been known to regulate bowel movements.
 But remember to keep the skin on!
-One unpeeled apple contains nearly one fifth of the fiber your child needs in one day.
+One unpeeled apple contains nearly one-fifth of the fiber your child needs in one day.

 Artichokes are high in fiber and rich in natural flavors.
 If the texture is too tough for your kiddo, try pureeing it or blending it into a veggie smoothie!

 Beans are not only a great source of fiber, but they’re also rich in protein, which can improve overall health.